 Ideally, you should take into account the internal resistance of the sound card input or output by making an actual gain measurement with the attenuator installed, driven by the actual input you will use, or, for an output attenuator, driving the actual output load.

-You can make an attenuator from two resistors in a "voltage divider" arrangement.
+Alternatively, you can make an attenuator from two resistors in a voltage divider arrangement.
 The resistors are connected in series, between the incoming signal and ground.
 The sound card input is connected across the grounded resistor.
 We'll call the two resistors Ri for input and Rg for ground.

 If the sound card had an infinite input impedance, the attenuation would be Rg / (Ri + Rg).
 With a real-world sound card, the input impedance appears in parallel with Rg and changes its effective value.
 If the sound card impedance is Rl, then the effective value is (Rg * Rc) / (Rg + Rc), which you could compute and plug into the voltage divider formula in place of Rg.

 However, you typically don't know the actual input impedance, and you may not need to measure it at all.
 Apply the output of the sound card as the signal source to the attenuator, and connect one sound card input to the same spot, and one to the output of the attenuator (across Rg).